tatumio/tatum-php/docs/Api/BlockchainOperationsApi.md

 ## ~~`offCelErc20()`~~

+### Description

 {: .warning }
 > 🚫 **DEPRECATED**
 >
 > ~~**POST** `/v3/offchain/celo/erc20`~~
 >
 > This method is no longer supported.

+Register a new Celo ERC-20-equivalent token in the virtual account

+**This method is deprecated.

+Use this method instead.**

+ <h4>2 credits per API call.</h4>

+ First step to create new ERC-20 token with given supply on Celo blockchain with support of Tatum's private ledger.

+ This method only creates Tatum Private ledger virtual currency with predefined parameters.
+It will not generate any blockchain smart contract.

+ The whole supply of ERC-20 token is stored in the customer's newly created account.
+Then it is possible to create new Tatum accounts with ERC-20 token name as account's currency.

+ Newly created account is frozen until the specific ERC-20 smart contract address is linked with the Tatum virtual currency, representing the token.

+ Order of the steps to create ERC-20 smart contract with Tatum private ledger support:

+<ol> <li>Register Celo ERC-20 token - creates a virtual currency within Tatum</li> <li>Deploy Celo ERC-20 smart contract - create new ERC-20 smart contract on the blockchain</li> <li>Store Celo ERC-20 smart contract address - link newly created ERC-20 smart contract address with Tatum virtual currency - this operation enables frozen account and enables ledger synchronization for ERC-20 Tatum accounts</li> </ol>

+ There is a helper method Deploy Celo ERC-20 Smart Contract to Blockchain and Ledger, which wraps first 2 steps into 1 method.

+ Address on the blockchain, where all initial supply will be transferred, can be defined via the address or xpub and derivationIndex.
+When xpub is present, the account connected to this virtualCurrency will be set as the account's xpub.

 [Back to top](#top)